 Mag-Dhog Yolmowa Monastery(Aloobari Monastery) Darjeeling – A sanctum sanctorum of the Yolmo people.

-Sangay Lama, a highly revered religious leader of the Yolmo people belonging from the North-Eastern Nepal who later settled in Darjeeling, built Mag-Dhog Yolmowa Monastery during the beginning of the first world war in the year 1914.
-The monastery is one of the oldest Buddhist monasteries in Darjeeling and is located in the small beautiful village called Aloobari about 3 Kms from the town of Darjeeling town.
+Sangay Lama, a highly revered religious leader of the Yolmo people belonging from North-Eastern Nepal who later settled in Darjeeling, built Mag-Dhog Yolmowa Monastery during the beginning of the First World War in the year 1914.
+Additionally, the monastery is one of the oldest Buddhist monasteries in Darjeeling.
+It is situated in the small beautiful village called Aloobari, located about 3 Kms from the town of Darjeeling.
 Hence, it is popularly known as Aloobari Monastery.

-Mag-Dhog Yolmowa Monastery was dedicated to the cause of world peace as its construction coincided with the beginning of the first world war and thus the name was given as Mag Dhog which meant warding off the war, Mag means war and Dhog means peace.
-The monastery is a sanctum sanctorum of the Yolmo people, a small ethnic group and has helped them to safeguard their distinct social, cultural identity.
+Mag-Dhog Yolmowa Monastery was dedicated to the cause of world peace.
+Notably, its construction coincided with the beginning of the First World War, which inspired the name Mag Dhog.
+“Mag” means war, while “Dhog” means peace.
+Consequently, the monastery aimed to ward off war and promote peace.
+Moreover, the monastery holds immense significance as a sanctum sanctorum for the Yolmo people, a small ethnic group.
+It has played a crucial role in safeguarding their distinct social and cultural identity.

 Preserving Ancient Buddhist Manuscripts

 The monastery also preserves several ancient Buddhist manuscripts.
-The rare gold-inlaid Tibetan manuscripts with more than 600 pages have been safely conserved here, it is scripted in an ancient Tibetan text called Gyetongba, which contains teachings of Buddhism.
-The manuscripts are in the Tibetan script Sambhota, named after its inventor.
-There are two volumes, one containing 322 pages, and the other with 296 pages, Each volume contains 8,000 verses.
-It is said that it was brought from Helambu, Nepal in the early 18th century.
+Moreover, it safely conserves rare gold-inlaid Tibetan manuscripts with more than 600 pages.
+These manuscripts are scripted in an ancient Tibetan text called Gyetongba, which contains teachings of Buddhism.
+Furthermore, the manuscripts are written in the Tibetan script Sambhota, named after its inventor.
+There are two volumes, with one containing 322 pages and the other containing 296 pages.
+Remarkably, each volume contains 8,000 verses.
+According to historical accounts, these manuscripts were brought from Helambu, Nepal in the early 18th century.

 The New Monastery and Its Artistic Beauty

-Lama Nima Chhogyal, an eminent son of the head priest, constructed the new monastery on the land donated by an anonymous benefactor after the original small single-storeyed structure was damaged by the earthquake of 1934.
-The new monastery was completed in 1937.
-The monastery belongs to Nyingma Dorjay Drak traditions and it serves as a religious center open to all Buddhist communities.
+Lama Nima Chhogyal, an eminent son of the head priest, constructed the new monastery on the land donated by an anonymous benefactor.
+This initiative came after the original small single-storeyed structure was damaged by the earthquake of 1934.
+Consequently, the new monastery was completed in 1937.
+Notably, the monastery belongs to the Nyingma Dorjay Drak traditions.
+Furthermore, it serves as a religious center open to all Buddhist communities.

-In Tibetan Buddhism, people believe that the statue of four directional dignities, tigers, snow lions, dragons, and garuda protects not only their dreams but their minds as well, and safeguard Buddhism and Dharma.
-These four dignities are considered the most powerful deities and are also known as the four Gods or the four auspicious ones.
-People have installed these statues in different directions of the monastery.
+In Tibetan Buddhism, people believe that the statue of the four directional dignities, tigers, snow lions, dragons, and garuda, serves to protect not only their dreams but also their minds.
+Moreover, these statues are believed to safeguard Buddhism and Dharma.
+These four dignities, also known as the four Gods or the four auspicious ones, are considered the most powerful deities.
+As a result, people have installed these statues in different directions of the monastery.

 Idols and Statues

-The artists painted the interior of the monastery beautifully with traditional Buddhist wall paintings called Thangkas, which depict the life of Lord Buddha, his teachings, as well as those of other Buddhist deities and Bodhisattvas.
-The most prominent subject depicted in these paintings is Bhavachakra or Kaalchakra, the wheel of life or wheel of time, respectively, representing enlightenment visually.
-The artists used natural herbs and grass to create the paintings.
-The main hall contains the statues of Chenrezig, Vikchuni Kamala Devi (Gelug Palmu) and Amitava Buddha , there are also the altars and space for monks and worshippers.
+The artists painted the interior of the monastery beautifully with traditional Buddhist wall paintings called Thangkas.
+These paintings depict the life of Lord Buddha, his teachings, as well as those of other Buddhist deities and Bodhisattvas.
+Notably, the most prominent subject depicted in these paintings is Bhavachakra or Kaalchakra, representing the wheel of life or wheel of time, respectively, which visually symbolizes enlightenment.
+Interestingly, the artists used natural herbs and grass to create these intricate paintings.
+Additionally, the main hall of the monastery contains statues of Chenrezig, Vikchuni Kamala Devi (Gelug Palmu), and Amitava Buddha.
+Moreover, there are also altars and dedicated spaces for monks and worshippers.

 The monastery offers the best view of the stunning Eastern Himalayan range.